 If you’ve never done any email marketing and are interested in sending out campaigns with Constant Contact you’ll want to read on.
 First off is a list of good practices for email marketing.

 Let me first paint a picture as I’m sure many of you have been or are currently in the same boat if you’re reading this.
 Your sales team is interested in sending out product announcements for their brand new widget.
 It’s the same thing they’ve been selling for years, but it now comes in red and it’s shiny.
 The team has been working hard collecting email addresses from the internet and old client lists.
 Johnny salesman has expressed interest in purchasing a huge list online to spread the word.
-Oh yeah, none of these people have any background in email marketing.
+Oh yeah, none of these people have any background with email marketing software.

 The scenario above points out 3 major issues when it comes to implementing an email marketing campaign.
 The problem with non-traditional marketing like this is that many sales people see it’s value, but have no idea how to actually create and follow it through.
 Here are a few things to consider when creating your first mailer.